kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

   will usually appear as `Init:Error` or `Init:CrashLoopBackOff`; LWS does not change it to `Completed`.
-- LWS deletion, scale-down, and rollout are teardown/lifecycle operations, not manual recovery.
+- LWS deletion, scale-down, and rollout are teardown/lifecycle operations, not explicit recovery.
 They remove budget cleanup finalizers as appropriate without clearing counters as a recovery side effect or starting a new group.

 ### Risks and Mitigations